SystemsApproach/security/systems.rst

 We focus on the first two, which are involved in remote login.
 We briefly discuss the purpose of SSH-CONN at the end of the section.

+.. [#] Version 3 of SSH (SSH3) is also being defined, but it is currently an experimental effort optimized for web-based use cases.
+For example, SSH3 runs on top of QUIC (which is UDP-based) instead of TCP.
+SSH2 remains the widely adopted standard.

 SSH-TRANS provides an encrypted channel between the client and server machines.
 It runs on top of a TCP connection.
 Any time a user uses an